arp242/arp242.net/_posts/static-go.md

 ---

-Go creates static binaries by default unless you use cgo to call C code, in which case it will create a dynamically linked library.
-Turns out that using cgo is more common than many people assume as the `os/user` and `net` packages use cgo, so importing either (directly or indirectly) will result in a dynamic binary.
+Go creates static binaries by default unless you use cgo to call C code, in which case it will create a dynamically linked binary.
+Using cgo is more common than many people assume as the `os/user` and `net` packages use cgo, so importing either (directly or indirectly) will result in a dynamic binary.

 The easiest way to check if your program is statically compiled is to run `file` on it:

 {:class="ft-cli"}
-    $ file test.dynamic | tr , '\n'
+    % file test.dynamic | tr , '\n'
     test.dynamic: ELF 64-bit LSB executable
      x86-64
      version 1 (SYSV)